 Takashi Yoshino (Executive Committee Chairperson)

-Keisuke Onodera (Chairperson of the organising committee)
+Keisuke Onodera (Chair of the local organizing committee)

 Christian Potiszil